tabassum221b/portfolio/README.md

 ## About Me
 I'm a data analyst with a passion for turning raw data into actionable insights.
 With proficiency in Python, SQL, and R, I work on making data-driven decisions that drive business impact.

+I am currently pursuing a Master's in Data Science at the University of Rochester, where I am deepening my expertise in areas such as Computational Statistics, Data Mining, and Machine Learning.
+I also hold a Bachelor's in Computer Science and Engineering from Brac University, where I graduated with a GPA of 3.73.

 ## Skills
 - **Programming Languages**: Java, Python, R, SQL
 - **Web Technologies**: HTML, CSS